Skip to content

 Nominal vs Market Value

-We define the nominal value of the shares as the face value of the share, or the value as recorded at Companies House.
+We define the nominal value of the shares as the face value of the share or the value as recorded at Companies House.

 Often, for small businesses, the nominal value of your company’s ordinary shares is £1 because this was the default value when registering your company with Companies House.
+However, you can select a nominal value, such as £0.01 per share.

-Consider this example.
+Consider the following example.

 FamCo Ltd